National Environmental Education Training Program

 - In 2005, the University of Wisconsin-Stevens Point, received the fourth award to fund a program also entitled the “Environmental Education and Training Partnership (EETAP 3).”

-- In 2011, Cornell University received the fifth and most recent award to operate the current program, entitled the “Expanding Capacity in Environmental Education (EECapacity) Project.”
+- In 2011, Cornell University received the fifth award to operate a program entitled “Expanding Capacity in Environmental Education (EECapacity) Project.”

 Program Design and Function